HeyImAllan/good-things/mx5/mx5-cheatsheet.md

 From the top to the bottom, the terminal names are:

-POW - Indicates Wide Open Throttle
+POW - Indicates Wide Open Throttle (Red wire)
-TL - Common
+TL - Common (Black)
-IDL - Indicates Throttle Closed
+IDL - Indicates Throttle Closed (green/black)

 This is a double pole single double throw switch with the center off.